yashraj59/TransFuse/README.md

 Developed by Linhui Xie

 ## Description
-TransFuse is an interpretable multi-omic graph neural network approach for integratively identifying network-level biomarkers of target diseases.
-Originally forked from Varmole(https://github.com/namtk/Varmole).
-TransFuse addresses the incompleteness issue of multi-omic data through a transfer learning approach.
-By pretraining on single-omic connections and transferring the learned knowledge to multi-omic connections, TransFuse ensures more accurate integration and interpretation of diverse biological data types.
-It incorporates individual connections between protein-protein, SNP-gene, and gene-protein interactions, providing a more detailed understanding of biological networks compared to a single transparent layer integrating quantitative trait loci (QTLs) and gene regulatory networks (GRNs) into prior biological knowledge.

-TransFuse extends its capabilities by modeling several critical biological interactions: genotypic variations (e.g., SNPs) affecting gene expression, gene-protein regulatory networks, and protein-protein interaction networks.
-Additionally, it integrates gene expression and protein levels to model proteoforms or protein complexes, offering a comprehensive view of the biological systems.
-This multi-omic graph neural network not only enhances the identification of biomarkers but also aids in understanding the underlying mechanisms of target diseases through its robust and interpretable framework.
+TransFuse is an interpretable multi-omic graph neural network to identify multi-omic disease network modules.
+It was extended from MoFNet(https://github.com/JW-Yan/MoFNet) and additonally addressed the missing data issue commonly observed in multi-omic data collections through a transfer learning approach.

 ## Installation